catetrai/tree-datalad/README.md

     ├── images
 ```

-Find datasets at all depths of the current directory tree:
+Find datasets at all depths starting from the current directory:

 ```
 ❯ tree-datalad -d -f | grep '\[DS\]'